ioccc-src/winner/1998/banks/README.md

 the control stick.
 Press the Up Arrow key to push the stick forward.
 Press the left arrow key to move the stick left, and so on.
 Press Enter to re-center the stick.
-Use Page Up and Page Down increase and decrease the throttle, respectively.
+Use Page Up and Page Down to increase and decrease the throttle, respectively.
 (The rudder is automatically coordinated with the turn rate, so rudder pedals are not represented.)